 As you’d expect from the lofty position, Leith Hill offers sweeping views reaching as far as London.

-Leith Hill is a popular destination for nature walks in Surrey.
+Leith Hill is a popular destination for nature walks in Surrey and one of the best outdoor places for kids.
 The tower is an easy climb from the car park, but there are some more challenging walking trails if you want.
 If not, this splendid, wooded hill offers kids plenty of trees to play amongst.
 It is also one of the best picnic spots in Surrey, with spectacular views whilst you eat your lunch.

 Click here for more family walks in the Surrey Hills.

-Just west of Leatherhead, Bookham Commons is another of the great outdoor places in Surrey to take kids.
+Just west of Leatherhead, Bookham Commons is another of the great outdoor places in Surrey for families.
 In fact, there are three commons, Great Bookham, Little Bookham and Banks Common, which are all now managed by the National Trust.

 These commons are so old they were even mentioned in the Doomsday Book.
 However, in modern times, Bookham Commons offers visitors a large natural outdoor space, which is ideal for exploring with children.
 Within this varied landscape, you’ll discover open grassland plains, ancient woodlands, and wetlands.